 The adsorption kinetics is very useful for the determination of the rate-controlling step of adsorption which helps in the modeling and designing of the adsorption process.
 The pseudo first order and pseudo second order [39], Elovich model [38] and intraparticle diffusion models [40] were used to evaluate the kinetic data in the present study.
-The linearized form of the pseudo first order adsorption kinetics is expressed in Eq.
-(9) where $q_e$ and $q_t$ are the adsorption capacity (mg/g) at equilibrium and at time t (min), respectively and $k_1$ is the rate constant (min-1) for the pseudo first order adsorption.
-The plots of log ( $q_e-q_t$ ) against t at different temperatures (40, 50 and 60 °C) are shown in Fig. 9a.
-The values of the rate constants $k_1$ were calculated from the slopes of the plots of log ( $q_e-q_t$ ) versus t and are presented in Table 2.
+The linearized form of the pseudo first order adsorption kinetics is expressed in equation (9) where, q_e and q_t are the equilibrium adsorption capacity (mg/g) at time t (min) and k_1 is the rate constant (min-1) for the pseudo first order adsorption model.
+This model is based on the assumption of physical adsorption.
+The plots of log (q_e-q_t) against t at the different temperatures (40, 50 and 60°C) are shown in Fig. 9a.
+The values of the rate constants k_1 were calculated from the slopes of the plots of log (q_e-q_t) versus t and are presented in Table.2.

-$$\log(q_e - q_t) = \log q_e - \frac{k_1}{2.303} t$$ (9)
+$$\log (q_e - q_t) = \log q_e - \frac{k_I}{2.303} t$$ (9)

-The linearized pseudo second order adsorption kinetic model which is based on chemisorptions is given by Eq.
-(10) where $k_2$ (g mg-1 min-1) is the pseudo second order rate constant.
-The plots of t/qt against time t at different temperatures are shown in Fig. 9b which show excellent linearity.
-The values of $k_2$ were calculated from the intercept of the linear plots of t/qt versus t and are given in Table 2.
+The linearized pseudo second order adsorption kinetic model which is based on chemisorptions is given by equation (10) where k_2 (g mg-1min-1) is the pseudo second order rate constant.
+The plots of t/q_t against time t at different temperatures are shown in Fig. 9b which show excellent linearity.
+The values of k_2 were calculated from the intercept of the linear plots of t/q_t versus t and are given in Table.
+2.